What we are working on

 Ninety percent of the vaccines in our pipeline are being developed in partnership with others.
 We have a long track record of collaborating with governments, healthcare providers, regulators, academic institutions, non-governmental organisations, vaccine producers and other key partners to tackle public health challenges around the world.

-Our Consumer Healthcare R&D organisation develops products in five categories: Oral Health, Pain Relief, Respiratory, Nutrition and Gastrointestinal and Skin Health.
+Our Consumer Healthcare R&D organisation develops products in five categories: Oral Health, Respiratory, Pain Relief, Nutrition and Digestive Health, and Skin Health.

 Our focus is on building a strong, competitive pipeline of consumer-led, science-based innovation.
 Our pipeline is fueled by five global innovation hubs that bring together our R&D, marketing and consumer insights teams, enabling us to develop innovative products based on the everyday healthcare needs of our consumers.